Camil0086/Camil0086.github.io/docs/GitHub/GitHub and GitHub Desktop Guide.md

 You have published your first repository to GitHub.
 Please go to [GitHub homepage](https://github.com) and click your account icon in the top right corner.
 Choose **Your repositories** from the dropdown menu to find your repository.

 ## How to update your repository and add new files or changes to it
-To add new files to your repository please open your local path repository destination folder and follow the below steps:
+To add new files to your repository please open your local path repository destination folder and follow the steps below:

 1. Paste to your destination folder all new files you want to add to GitHub.
 You can do it with each file separately or by the entire folder.
 For the purpose of this exercise please add all your files concerning Markdown basics together with all pictures and additional files necessary.